jfcloutier/karma_system/design_notes/acting.md

 # Acting

-A Cognition Actor (CA) acts by giving itself or being given goals, by finding plans that might achieve some or all of the goals, and by executing the plans.
+A Cognition Actor (CA) acts by giving itself a goal (its intent) or being given goals (directives), by finding plans that might achieve some or all of these goals, and by executing these plans.

+A CA with intent triggers the recursive execution of a plan to achieve the intent when the plan is (transitively) ready to execute.

+A CA initiates action by:

+1- Giving itself an intent and assigning it a priority 2- Finding a workable plan for it to be carried out its umwelt (with its sub-plans etc. down to effector actions) 3- Executing it (executing sub-plans etc. down to actieffectorsons)

+A workable plan is found if there is a workable (sub) plan for each of its directives.

+At any point in time, there may be multiple CAs attempting to achieve their own intents.
+These attempts may get in each other's way.
+Such conflicts are minimized by executing according to precedence.
+Precedence is determined by the hierarchical level of owner of the causal intent and by the priority it assigned to the achievement of its intent.

 ## About Cognition Actors